 Via Benefits is the Claims Administrator for the HRA.
-You may submit claims for reimbursement online, by fax, or through the mail.
-When you submit a claim, you must provide supporting documents such as a copy of your insurance premium bill and an "explanation of benefits" or "EOB," or, if no EOB is provided, a written statement from the service provider must contain the following: (a) the name of the patient, (b) the date service or treatment was provided, (c) a description of the service or treatment; and (d) the amount incurred.
+You may submit claims for reimbursement online, or through the mail.
+When you submit a claim, you must provide supporting documents such as a copy of your insurance premium bill and an "explanation of benefits" or "EOB," or, if no EOB is provided, a written statement from the service provider.
+The written statement from the service provider must contain the following: (a) the name of the patient, (b) the date service or treatment was provided, (c) a description of the service or treatment; and (d) the amount incurred.
 You can obtain a reimbursement form from Via Benefits.
 Your claim is deemed filed when it is received by Via Benefits.